Loading market data...

 Supplier economics govern the core business: contracts with Hyundai and Kia are typically long-lived but subject to annual cost-reduction negotiations, so profit depends on engineering productivity and utilization at plants synchronized with vehicle launches.
 The product transition is the strategic hinge—engine-linked components face gradual decline as electrification spreads, and the company is steering toward thermal-management systems that regulate battery and cabin temperatures in electric vehicles.
 Its machine-tool arm, among Korea's largest, sells factory equipment whose demand tracks manufacturing capital spending, and a defense line produces artillery systems and aircraft components.
 Rivals include group sibling Hyundai Mobis in some modules and global powertrain suppliers.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on Hyundai WIA
+Commission a full SEC-based report on Hyundai WIA

 Hyundai WIA coverage